The transformer earthquake alerting model: A new versatile approach to earthquake early warning: Introduction

 Recently, machine learning methods, particularly deep learning methods, have emerged as a tool for fast assessment of earthquakes.
-Under certain circumstances, they led to improvements in various tasks, e.g., estimation of magnitude \cite{lomaxInvestigationRapidEarthquake2019,mousaviMachineLearningApproachEarthquake2020}, location \cite{kriegerowskiDeepConvolutionalNeural2019,mousaviBayesianDeepLearningEstimationEarthquake2019} or peak ground acceleration (PGA) \cite{jozinovicRapidPredictionEarthquake2020}.
+Under certain circumstances, they led to improvements in various tasks, e.g., estimation of magnitude \citep{lomaxInvestigationRapidEarthquake2019,mousaviMachineLearningApproachEarthquake2020}, location \citep{kriegerowskiDeepConvolutionalNeural2019,mousaviBayesianDeepLearningEstimationEarthquake2019} or peak ground acceleration (PGA) \citep{jozinovicRapidPredictionEarthquake2020}.
 Nonetheless, no existing method is applicable to early warning because they lack real-time capabilities, instead requiring fixed waveform windows after the P arrival.
-Furthermore, many of these approaches are designed for single station input, missing out on the potential of jointly using multiple stations across the network.
-Those methods combining data from multiple stations assume a fixed station set determined at training time, limiting their adaptability to changing networks.
-Finally, existing methods systematically underestimate the strongest shaking and the highest magnitudes, as these are rare and therefore underrepresented in the training data (Fig. 6, 8 in \cite{jozinovicRapidPredictionEarthquake2020}, Fig. 3, 4 in \cite{mousaviMachineLearningApproachEarthquake2020}).
+Furthermore, the existing methods are restricted in terms of their input stations, as they use either a single seismic station as input \citep{lomaxInvestigationRapidEarthquake2019,mousaviMachineLearningApproachEarthquake2020} or a fixed set of seismic stations, that needs to be defined at training time \citep{kriegerowskiDeepConvolutionalNeural2019,jozinovicRapidPredictionEarthquake2020,otakeDeepLearningModel2020}.
+While single station approaches miss out on a considerable amount of information obtainable from combining waveforms from different sources, fixed stations approaches have limited adaptability to changing networks.
+The latter is of particular concern as for large, dense networks the stations of interest, i.e., the stations closest to an event, will change on a per-event basis.
+Finally, existing methods systematically underestimate the strongest shaking and the highest magnitudes, as these are rare and therefore underrepresented in the training data (Fig. 6, 8 in \citep{jozinovicRapidPredictionEarthquake2020}, Fig. 3, 4 in \citep{mousaviMachineLearningApproachEarthquake2020}).
 However, early warning systems must also be able to provide reliable warnings for earthquakes larger than any previously seen in a region.

 Here, we present the transformer earthquake alerting model (TEAM), a deep learning method for early warning, combining the advantages of both classical early warning strategies while avoiding the deficiencies of prior deep learning approaches.
 We evaluate TEAM on two data sets from regions with high seismic hazard, namely Japan and Italy.
 Due to their complementary seismicity, this allows to evaluate the capabilities of TEAM across scenarios.
 We compare TEAM to two state-of-the-art warning methods, of which one is prototypical for source based warning and one for propagation based warning.